johnbarnes-vi/johnbarnes-vi/README.md

 # Hello!

 I'm John Barnes VI, a bachelors student of Computer Science at the University of Houston, where I'm focusing my studies on Machine Learning and Artificial Intelligence.
-But that's just part of the story.
 Before embarking on this journey, I earned a degree in Philosophy.
 This unique blend of disciplines shapes the way I approach problem-solving and think about the possibilities of technology.

 ## 🎓 Education